 The display of one individual’s deed in public, for the eyes of all to see, has the moral intent of deterring others from committing the same deed: “And the man that will do presumptuously, and will not hearken unto the priest that standeth to minister there before the Lord thy God, or unto the judge, even that man shall die: and thou shalt put away the evil from Israel.
 And all the people shall hear, and fear, and do no more presumptuously” (Deuteronomy 17:12-3); “many shall see it, and fear, and shall trust in the Lord” (Psalms 40:3).
-In ancient times, and even in the Middle Ages, it was common to mete out punishment that would shame the perpetrators.
-In some places, the guilty or the accused were made to go out in public wearing a wooden board advertising their crime and demeaning them.
-This sentence, consisting basically of humiliation, was considered harsher than a monetary or physical penalty.